hukumka/interactives/book/src/euler/c_code.md

 * some way to allocate array (see [limitations](#limitations))
 * some way to tell web page we want to draw graph using data we calculated

+But first you will need to create new file "0.c"

 ## predicate

 Let's go with predicate